Chapter 33:

 A strange four-legged abomination with three gnarly flails for a tail raced towards me as two corrupted suits of armour closed in behind.

 The striking heads at the end of the tail flew forward with me as their target.
-I dodged the first, then the second, but the third impacted my shoulder and sank in with a sickening squelch.
-A surge of pain pulsed through my body.
+Channelling magic to my fist, I deflected the first, then the second, only to have the third impact my shoulder and sink in with a sickening squelch.
+A surge of pain pulsed through my body as I felt bones crack under the strike.

 “Gyah!”
-I yelped as it ripped away, splashing blood over the suits of armour before they swung their longswords wildly.
+I yelped as it ripped away a portion of my flesh, splashing blood over the suits of armour before they began to swing their longswords wildly.

-Gripping my hands behind the first armoured helmet I could grab, I pulled the head down to my knee, connecting with a heavy blow.
-As it tumbled back, I turned towards the second metal suit, giving it two quick punches followed by a kick.
-It stumbled away, dazed for a moment before readying itself to charge once more.
+Gripping my hands behind the first armoured helmet I could grab, I pulled the head down to my knee, connecting with a heavy enough blow to dent the metal in.
+As it tumbled back, stunned, I turned towards the second suit.
+Giving it two quick punches followed by a kick, I watched it stumble away, equally dazed for a moment, before it prepared itself to charge once more.

-The weapon was deflected, becoming pinned to the stomach of the incapacitated ogre.
+The weapon was deflected, becoming lodged in the incapacitated ogre.
 Pivoting my head, I looked to see where it came from, only to catch a glimpse of a drunken Sharzin disappearing again.

 “Aes is down!”
 I cried out.

-With a burst of strength, I stumbled over to her, taking the archer in my arms and lifting her head.
-Quickly popping the cork, I drained the elixir into her mouth.
+With a forced second wind, I stumbled to the archer and took her in my arms, lifting her head.
+Popping the cork from the potion, I drained the liquid into her mouth, watching as the healing elixir took hold.

 “Bleck,” She coughed the last bit of potion up.
 “Jus-Just a few more minutes of sleep.”

-“Come on, Aes, show me why you’re the number one archer at Al’Magi.”
-I said softly as fireballs exploded nearby, and arrows flew overhead.
+“Come on, Aes, you've got to get up.
+Show me why you’re the number one archer at Al’Magi,” I said softly as fireballs exploded nearby and arrows flew overhead.

 “Iz, incoming.”
 Sharzin drunkenly cried out over the battlefield.

+I looked over my shoulder at the threat that had been hunting me.
 But it was too late.
 The flails were going to hit us no matter what we did.
-So, as the shield, I cradled Aesandoral tightly in my arms, taking the three strikes to my back.
+So, as the party shield, I cradled Aesandoral tightly in my arms, taking the three strikes to my back.

-Coughing blood over the archer, my vision began to narrow.
+Pain wracked my body as I felt bones turn to fragments and internal organs hemorrhage.
+Coughing blood over the archer, my vision rapidly began to narrow.